tk755/dotfiles/.bin/distro-setup/README.md

 dotfiles checkout
 ```

-Open LXAppearance by running the following command:
+Open LXAppearance with the following command:

 ```
 lxappearance